 - Making sure every unit holds a family FOS presentation.
 Set goal of 100% participation.
-Offer incentives for donations and participation (council shoulder patches, free rank patches for units, etc.) Encourage families to give a minimum of $25.
+Offer incentives for donations and participation (council shoulder patches, challenge coins, plaques, etc.) Encourage families to give a minimum of $25.

-- Holding a community fundraising event (Gathering of Eagles, Distinguished Citizen Dinner or Good Scout luncheon) in Enid and Stillwater.
+- Holding a community fundraising event (Gathering of Eagles, Distinguished Citizen Dinner or Good Scout luncheon) in Enid, Stillwater, Ponca City, and Woodward.